NAME¶

 This is the default for rootless containers and only supported in rootless mode.

 By default, IPv4 and IPv6 addresses and routes, as well as the pod interface name, are copied from the host.
-If port forwarding isn’t configured, ports are forwarded dynamically as services are bound on either side (init namespace or container namespace).
 Port forwarding preserves the original source IP address.
 Options described in pasta(1) can be specified as comma-separated arguments.

 In terms of pasta(1) options, --config-net is given by default, in order to configure networking when the container is started, and --no-map-gw is also assumed by default, to avoid direct access from container to host using the gateway address.
 The latter can be overridden by passing --map-gw in the pasta-specific options (despite not being an actual pasta(1) option).

-Also, -t none and -u none are passed if, respectively, no TCP or UDP port forwarding from host to container is configured, to disable automatic port forwarding based on bound ports.
+Also, -t none and -u none are passed if, respectively, no TCP or UDP port forwarding from host to container is configured (via Podman’s --publish or by passing the pasta -t/-u options directly), to disable automatic port forwarding based on bound ports.
 Similarly, -T none and -U none are given to disable the same functionality from container to host.

 Some examples:pasta:--map-gw: Allow the container to directly reach the host using the gateway address.